jurriaan/aico/README.md

 ## Configuration

-`aico` uses [LiteLLM](https://litellm.ai/) to support a large number of models and providers.
-To use a specific model provider, you need to set the corresponding API key as an environment variable.
+`aico` supports OpenAI models directly and non-OpenAI models (e.g., Claude, Gemini) via OpenRouter.
+Set the appropriate API key as an environment variable.

 For example:

--   For OpenAI models (like `gpt-4o`):
+-   For OpenAI models (like `openai/gpt-4o`):
     ```bash
     export OPENAI_API_KEY="sk-..."
     ```
--   For Anthropic models (like `claude-4-sonnet`):
+-   For non-OpenAI models via OpenRouter (like `openrouter/anthropic/claude-3.5-sonnet` or `openrouter/google/gemini-flash-1.5`):
     ```bash
-    export ANTHROPIC_API_KEY="sk-..."
-    ```
--   For OpenRouter models (like `openrouter/google/gemini-flash-1.5`):
-    ```bash
     export OPENROUTER_API_KEY="sk-..."
     ```

-You specify which model to use when you initialize a session:
+You specify which model to use when you initialize a session.
+Use the `openai/` prefix for OpenAI models and `openrouter/` for others:

 ```bash
 aico init --model "openrouter/google/gemini-3-pro-preview"
 ```

-For a complete list of supported providers and the environment variables they require, please refer to the [LiteLLM Provider documentation](https://docs.litellm.ai/docs/providers).
+**Note:** All models must use the explicit provider prefix (`openai/<model>` or `openrouter/<model>`).
+OpenRouter provides access to models from Anthropic, Google, Meta, and many others.

 ## Philosophy